dkatz23238/pybotlib/README.md

 pip install -r requirements.txt
 ```

-2) Make sure Google Chrome is installed on the host machine.
-Be prepared to run the check_and_dl_chrome_driver function provided in the library in order to download the most recent chrome webdriver for process automation.
-Running the following code will download the latest chromedriver and customize extensions optimized for RPA development:
+2) Make sure that Mozilla Firefox is installed on the host machine.
+Run the provied batch script to install the geckodriver needed to automate web activities.

 ```
-from pybotlib.utils import check_and_dl_chrome_driver
-# Checks if Google Chrome Driver is found on machine.
-Downloads if needed.
-check_and_dl_chrome_driver()
+sudo bash "get_geckodriver.sh"
 ```

 3) You are now ready to use the package.
 Import the VirtualAgent class with the following code: